A One-Dimensional Discrete Boltzmann Method for Multidimensional Compressible Flows: Acknowledgements

 This work is supported by National Natural Science Foundation of China (under Grant No. 12572341), Guangdong Basic and Applied Basic Research Foundation (under Grant No. 2024A1515010927), and Humanities and Social Science Foundation of the Ministry of Education in China (under Grant No. 24YJCZH163).
+This paper is supported by the opening project of State Key Laboratory of Explosion Science and Safety Protection (Beijing Institute of Technology).
+The opening project number is KFJJ26-17M.